-- L. Consent to Breach Not Waiver: No term or provision of this Contract shall be deemed waived and no breach excused, unless such waiver or consent shall be in writing and signed by the party claimed to have waived or consented.
-Any consent by any party to, or waiver of, a breach by the other, whether express or implied, shall not constitute consent to, waiver of, or excuse for any other different or subsequent breach. - M. Independent Contractor: Contractor shall be considered an independent contractor and neither Contractor, its employees, nor anyone working under Contractor shall be considered an agent or an employee of County.
+- L. Consent to Breach Not Waiver: Any action or inaction by County or failure of County in any one or more instances to insist upon strict performance of any of the terms of this Contract or to enforce any right or provision contained herein will not be construed as a waiver or relinquishment by County of its rights hereunder and will not prevent County from enforcing such provision or right on any future occasion.
+Further, no term or provision of this Contract shall be deemed waived and no breach excused, unless such waiver or consent is in writing and signed by the party claimed to have waived or consented.
+Any consent by any party to, or waiver of, a breach by the other, whether express or implied, shall not constitute consent to, waiver of, or excuse for any other different or subsequent breach.
+No course of dealing by either Party in exercising its rights shall constitute a waiver or excuse for breach of a term or provision of this Contract. - M. Independent Contractor: Contractor shall be considered an independent contractor and neither Contractor, its employees, nor anyone working under Contractor shall be considered an agent or an employee of County.
 Neither Contractor, its employees nor anyone working under Contractor shall qualify for workers' compensation or other fringe benefits of any kind through County. - N. Performance Warranty: Contractor shall warrant all work under this Contract, taking necessary steps and precautions to perform the work to County's satisfaction.
-Contractor shall be responsible for the professional quality, technical assurance, timely completion and coordination of all documentation and other goods/services furnished by the Contractor under this Contract.
+Contractor is responsible for the professional quality, technical assurance, timely completion and coordination of all documentation and other goods/services furnished by Contractor under this Contract.
 Contractor shall perform all work diligently, carefully, and in a good and workmanlike manner; shall furnish all necessary labor, supervision, machinery, equipment, materials, and supplies, shall at its sole expense obtain and maintain all permits and licenses required by public authorities, including those of County required in its governmental capacity, in connection with performance of the work.
-If permitted to subcontract, Contractor shall be fully responsible for all work performed by subcontractors. - O. Insurance Requirements: Contractor will need to comply with the following insurance requirements if making the deliveries to the County of Orange.
-No insurance is required if a common carrier makes deliveries to the County of Orange.
+If permitted to subcontract, Contractor shall be fully responsible for all work performed by subcontractors.

+O. Insurance Requirements:

-Prior to the provision of services under this Contract, the Contractor agrees to purchase all required insurance at Contractor's expense, including all endorsements required herein, necessary to satisfy the County that the insurance provisions of this Contract have been complied with.
+Prior to the provision of services under this Contract, Contractor agrees to purchase all required insurance at Contractor's expense, including all endorsements required herein, necessary to satisfy the County that the insurance provisions of this Contract have been complied with.
 Contractor agrees to keep such insurance coverage, Certificates of Insurance, and endorsements on deposit with the County during the entire term of this Contract.
 In addition, all subcontractors performing work on behalf of Contractor pursuant to this Contract shall obtain insurance subject to the same terms and conditions as set forth herein for Contractor.